Come for the Hoops, Stay for the Weekend

 Shopping:

-Do a little shopping on the Square and be sure to go by The End of All Music, an independent record store for all your vinyl needs.
+No trip to Oxford is complete without some shopping on the Square and be sure to go by The End of All Music, an independent record store for all your vinyl needs.
 Check out the infamous Square Books, as well as their sister stores, Off-Square Books, Square Books, Jr., and Rare Square Books.
-Get your gameday gear at one of the many shops on the Square including University Sporting Goods or B-Unlimited.
-To shop the latest trends, visit CicadaVillage TailorJane, Hemline, and Therapy.
-For accessories, My Favorite Shoes is a shoe lover’s paradise, while Katherine Beck and Jones at Home have beautiful items for the home.
-Neilson’s Department Store is an Oxford icon for apparel for both the ladies and gents.
-If you’re shopping for children, stop in at OJK for their massive selection of adorable Southern frocks.
+For gameday gear, check out University Sporting Goods or B-Unlimited.

 Young women shopping in boutique